uroboro/NotificationExplorer/README.md

 -   notify_register_file_descriptor

-Cleared out list of hooked classes and functions: https://ghostbin.com/paste/yyr9w<br>
+Cleared out list of hooked classes and functions: Hooks.h<br>
 In the future it will also track NSDistributedNotificationCenter, and any other class or function that behaves like these.

 Designed to be used in cycript with the following commands:<br>